Adaptive Multi-Mode Out-of-Distribution Detection for Trajectory Prediction in Autonomous Vehicles: Experiments

-\begin{itemize} \item \textbf{GRIP++ \cite{li2019grip++}.} A graph-based, two-layer GRU model that excels on short and long horizon forecasts.
+\textbf{Model Selection.} {- \it{GRIP++ \cite{li2019grip++}.}} A graph-based, two-layer GRU model that excels on short and long horizon forecasts.
 We adopt a distance threshold \(D_{\mathrm{close}}=25\) feet as in the original work to filter out distant agents.